Disability strategy workshops and interviews

 Group workshops

-Each workshop will be about 2 hours long and has space for up to 15 people.
+Each workshop will focus on 1 of the 4 Shifts.
+They will be about 1 hour long and have space for up to 20 people.

 The format for each hui might change depending on who is hosting, but at most hui you will: